Katsevich-Lab/sceptre2-manuscript/README.md

 # Set up the analyses

-Navigate the `bash_scripts` directory of the `sceptre2-manuscript` repository.
-Execute the following command to create a Python virtual environment “called `py/lowmoi-venv`” and download the necessary Python packages.
+Navigate to the `bash_scripts` subdirectory of the `sceptre2-manuscript` directory.
+Execute the following command to create a Python virtual environment called `py/lowmoi-venv` and download the necessary Python packages.

     cd bash_scripts